 For the Love of Small Dogs!

-Dogs are wonderful companions that come in a wide variety of shapes and sizes.
+Dogs are wonderful companions that come in a wide variety of shapes and sizes, specially small dog breeds.
 While large breed dogs can be wonderful pets, sometimes a 50+ lb. dog just doesn't fit your lifestyle, or your apartment's size restrictions!

 While every dog breed is different, and not every small breed dog is suited for apartment style living, small dogs do make great pets.
 From loving lapdogs to energetic little pups that don't know they are only ten inches tall, there is a small breed dog for everyone.